cast-org/figuration/docs/widgets/player.md

     </dd>
 </dl>

-Note: If the player uses sliders, the slider keyboard commands will take precendence if the slider handle is the currently focused element.
+Note: If the player uses `input type="range" sliders, the range keyboard commands will take precendence if the input is the currently focused element.

 ### Regions and Controls